nuxeo-sandbox/nuxeo-labs-studio-elements/README.md

 ## Usage

-Install the Nuxeo Pacakge in your server.
+Install the Nuxeo Package in your server.

 In your widget/layout xhtml in Studio, make sure you have the following imports: